http://pinterest.com/pin/204069426838137672/ |

 5.)
 Formalize improvisations by writing or otherwise recording the dialogue, stage directions, etc.

 6.)
-Create situations involving tension and dramatic action.
+Create situations involving tension and dramatic action.1.)
+Assume roles and interact in improvisations.C.)
+DIRECT classroom theatre.

 2.)
 Perform theatrical literature.